-Every maternity unit must have clearly established arrangements for the prompt, safe and effective stabilisation and resuscitation of babies and for the care of babies who require continuing support, either in the maternity unit or in a NNU.
+Every maternity and newborn service must have clearly established arrangements for the prompt, safe and effective stabilisation and resuscitation of newborn babies and for the care of babies who require continuing support, either in the maternity unit or the NNU.
 Appropriate stabilisation and ongoing care should be provided until more expert neonatal help arrives or until the baby can be safely transferred to a more appropriate facility.
-The required duration of stabilisation will vary depending on the anticipated response time; all sick or preterm babies born in maternity units remote from neonatal services should be transferred urgently (22).
-The nature of these arrangements (especially when specialised neonatal expertise is not available on site) should be made clear to women when they make their choice for place of delivery.
+The required duration of stabilisation will vary depending on the anticipated response time; sick or preterm babies born in maternity units remote from neonatal services should be transferred as an emergency (25).

-In critical situations where active decision-making is required at the time of delivery, such as whether or not to continue resuscitation for an extremely preterm baby or a baby with a major congenital anomaly, an experienced paediatrician/neonatologist (usually a consultant) should be immediately available for discussion and in attendance as soon as possible.
-Preterm perinatal stabilisation and management should follow the principles outlined in the BAPM Extremely Preterm Framework and Perinatal Optimisation QI Toolkits (10,20).
+In critical situations where active decision-making is required at the time of delivery, such as whether to continue resuscitation for an extremely preterm baby or a baby with a major congenital anomaly, an experienced paediatrician/neonatologist (normally a consultant) should be immediately available for discussion and in attendance as soon as possible.
+Preterm perinatal stabilisation and management should follow the principles outlined in the BAPM Extreme Preterm Framework and Perinatal Optimisation QI Toolkits ^(10,21).